What’s this project about?

-The results of this study will provide us with an understanding of emotion regulation processes for individuals with NDD, and help us to improve the intervention across NDD diagnoses.
-Results of this study may also lead to a reduction of youth’s levels of negative emotions and improvement in youth's abilities to control their emotions.
-We will write an article summarizing our findings to submit to an academic journal, present the results at national and international conferences, and create a brief summary of our findings to post on this website.
+The results of this study will provide us with an understanding of emotion regulation processes for individuals with NDD, and help us to improve the intervention.
+Results of this study may also lead to a reduction of youth’s levels of negative emotions.
+We will write an article summarizing our findings to submit to an academic journal, present the results at national and international conferences, and create a summary of our findings to post on this website.

 What is the next step?

 Our project started recruitment in January 2017.
-We aim to recruit a total of 120 youth between 8-13 years of age with NDD over the course of 5 years.
+We aim to recruit a total of 120 youths between 8-13 years of age with NDD over 5 years.

 Want to know more about this project?

-This project is supported by the Chair in Autism Treatment and Care Research.
+This project is supported by the Canadian Institutes of Health Research and the York Research Chair in Autism and Neurodevelopmental Disability Mental Health.